training & EDUCATion

 MARK WOOD - INSTRUCTOR

 A seasoned professional in trail planning, design & building, Mark has worked with all level of professionals throughout the province of British Columbia and beyond, including governing Land Managers, seasonal work crews, bike park construction teams, Universities, First Nations groups and many diverse stewardship groups including preservation societies, hiking & biking groups.
-Mark conceived and co-authored "A Community Driven Model for Sustainability" creating long term solutions based upon the Social, Economic and Environmental needs of communities, leading to creative strategies that are cost effective, minimize maintenance & impact while mitigating risk and building healthy communities.
+Mark conceived and co-authored "A Community Driven Model for Sustainability" in 2012, creating long term solutions based upon the Social, Economic and Environmental needs of communities, leading to creative strategies that are cost effective, minimize maintenance & impact while managing risk and building healthy communities.

-A guest lecturer, instructor and advocate, Mark has led efforts on Vancouver's North Shore since 2009 to restore over 70kms of severely degraded trail through his creation of the highly successful Trail Adoption Plan (TAP) and the original North Shore Trail Builder Academy.
-He has managed, trained and led a team of professional builders on a number of critical trail rehabilitation projects and new construction.
+Mark led efforts on Vancouver's North Shore since 2009 to restore over 70kms of severely degraded trail through his creation and management of the highly successful Trail Adoption Plan (TAP) and the original North Shore Arc'teryx Trail Builder Academy.
+He has managed, trained and led teams of professional and volunteer builders on a number of critical trail rehabilitation projects and new construction.